Cyclic cohomology for graded $C^{*,r}$-algebras and its pairings with van Daele $K$-theory

 where $|\omega|_{\Z}$ is the $\Z$-degree and $|\omega|$ is the $\Z_2$-degree of $\omega$.
-The trace being closed means that it vanishes on the image of $d$.
-With these additional requirements $(\Omega,d,\int)$ is called a (bounded) cycle over the graded algebra $\Aa$.
+With these additional requirements $(\Omega,d,\int)$ is called a chain, or cycle resp., over the graded algebra $\Aa$.
 In the applications below the graded trace $\int$ is non-trivial only on elements of a fixed $\Z_2$-degree $\nu$.
 We call this $\nu$ the parity of the chain.